KILIMANJARO

 KILIMANJARO FACTS

+It’s the tallest free-standing mountain in the world.
 It's also home to the highest peak in Africa: Uhuru Peak at 5,895 meters.

+While classified as a mountain, Kili is actually made up of three volcanic cones.
 They were formed by the Great Rift Valley, and are called Shira (3,962m), Mawenzi (5,159m), and Kibo (5,895m).
 While the other two volcanic formations are extinct, some believe Kibo could erupt again one day.
 The last major eruption was around 360,000 years ago, but some volcanic activity was recorded just 200 years ago.

 Despite the strong equatorial sun, there’s a glacier on the top of Kili.
 It’s brilliant white color is what allows it to survive as it reflects most of the sun’s heat.
 However, the icecap has shrunk in size by more than 80 percent since 1912, and it’s predicted that it will be gone in 15 years, perhaps sooner.

-Once above 4,000 meterS, around Karanga Camp on day 4, the temperature drops by 1°C FOR every 150 meters you ascend.
+Once above 4,000 meters, around Karanga Camp on day 4, the temperature drops by 1°C FOR every 150 meters you ascend.

 There’s very little light pollution on Kilimanjaro, so the stars of the Southern Hemisphere are vibrant and plentiful.
 You won’t see the Big Dipper, but you can see the iconic Southern Cross, which is very pronounced thanks the dark nebulae within the Milky Way.

-KILIMANJARO CLIMATE ZONES
+CLIMATE ZONES

 ZONE 1: